cameronelliott/s3-kit/README.md

 # s3-kit

 A toolkit for building higher level S3 applications.

 The goal of this project is to eventually provide a robust distributed erasure coded S3 server that can be used locally.

+Towards this goal, a 100% code-coverage fuzzed S3 dual-backend replication server has been implemented.

 ## Examples